nanotech-empa/blender-atomic-loader/README.md

         obj.keyframe_insert(data_path="location", frame=(i_fr*2+1))
 ```

 Select the camera and move it to the desired position.
 Press (`CTRL + F12`) to render the animation.
+Follow [this tutorial](https://blender.stackexchange.com/questions/15142/how-to-render-an-animation-as-video-in-blender) to better learn how to set up the render and export the animatio in your favourite video format.